- Page Count: 384

 Now, Fallon must overcome vicious rivalries, chilling threats and the dangerous attention of Caesar himself to survive the deadly fights that take place both in and out of the arena—and claim her place in history among the Valiant.

 Fallon’s guided by the Morrigan (the Celtic goddess of war/death), so I was TOTALLY into the book once any hint of Celtic mythology showed up.
 I really, really liked Fallon’s character, too.
-She was incredibly strong, flawed, and learned throughout the course of the story.
-And I did like the guy she fell in love with, but thought the actual romance itself escalated to full intensity out of nowhere (especially considering the events in the first few chapters).
+She was incredibly strong, flawed, and learnedthroughout the course of the story.
+And I liked the guy she fell in love with, but the actual romance itself escalated to full intensity out of nowhere (especially considering the events in the first few chapters).

-I loved how sisterhood was such a central part of the story… both with family and friends.
+But I liked how sisterhood was such a central part of the story… both with family and friends.
 And I appreciated that this wasn’t the cliche plot of a girl out to kill everyone and/or overthrow the rulers for revenge.
-Fallon was fighting for herself, which was so great to see.
+Fallon was fighting for herself.

 Thank you to the publisher for sending me an ARC!